ryandward/sgrna_design/README.rst

 Obtain Genome Sequence Data from NCBI Using the Accession Number (Not RefSeq!)
 =============================================

-If not known, consult the NCBI Nucleotide Database (see Internet Resources) to locate the accession number corresponding to the chromosome of interest and adjust the environment variable “ACC_NO” accordingly.
+If not known, consult the NCBI Nucleotide Database (https://www.ncbi.nlm.nih.gov/nucleotide/) to locate the accession number corresponding to the chromosome of interest and adjust the environment variable “ACC_NO” accordingly.
 This example uses the E. coli MG1655 chromosome “U00096.3”, which number will serve as the template for the names of all other files.

 ::